Office of University Compliance

 • must follow the Policy Template [link];

-• should be written so that it is clear and concise with sufficient information on the subject without being excessive in length or complexity;
+• must be written so that it is clear and concise with sufficient information on the subject without being excessive in length or complexity.

 3. Engage the Office of University Compliance

-1. Early in the development stages, the individuals or groups developing the policy must notify the Office of University Compliance.
+1. Early in the development stages, the individuals or groups developing the policy must notify University Compliance.

 2. University Compliance is responsible for